 In Figs:3 and 4 we see a perfect example of an invisible mushroom-like UFO entering the "illumination zone" and becoming visible in the ultraviolet part of the electromagnetic spectrum.
 This was my second capture in the ultraviolet, and was also taken on the afternoon of September 29th 2011, at around 3pm, using a full spectrum Sony Handycam fitted with an X-Nite 330nm UV pass filter.

-In Fig:5 we see an invisible worm-like bio-form, captured above the main roof of my house using a full-spectrum converted Sony HDR-PJ650 Handycam, fitted with an X-Nite 330nm UV pass filter.
+Fig:5 shows an invisible worm-like bio-form, captured as it moved above the main roof of my house using a full-spectrum converted Sony HDR-PJ650 Handycam, fitted with an X-Nite 330nm UV pass filter.
 The video was recorded in HD at 50 frames per second on June 6th 2016, at 4.15pm, and the object only appeared in the one frame.
-Inset is a black and white enlargement of the object, showing the detailed markings of the bio-form's chrysalis-like, almost transparent body, which is heavily reflecting the afternoon sunlight in this position.
+Inset, we see a black and white enlargement of the object, showing the detailed markings of the bio-form's chrysalis-like, almost transparent body, which is heavily reflecting the afternoon sunlight in this position.
 A cloudbuster was used to excite the atmosphere locally prior to, and during filming, and its pipes were aimed right above the house roof at an angle of around 60 degrees, and exactly in line with where the camcorder is pointing.

 Fig:6 shows a rather strange-looking invisible form, captured on ultraviolet camcorder footage as it moved above the rooftops, at the edge of my research area on July 31st 2013, at 12.10pm.
 The footage was recorded at 25 frames per second on a full-spectrum converted Sony DVD-650 Handycam, fitted with an X-Nite 330nm ultraviolet pass filter.
 The object only appeared in two frames, and in the second frame only a small part of the propeller-like appendage is visible.